kleber-maia/iobjects/README.md

 The rest of the magic happens on the screen, with beautiful charts and zebra grids. iObjects offers a dozen of controls to make even more easy to loop into the Resultset's records, format, align and show its data.

 ## Extensions
 Extensions are one of the most exciting things I have ever implemented.
 Back in 1998, I got a job on this company which was migrating its ERP software from MS-DOS (pretty jurassic, ahn?) to Windows using Delphi.
-Turns out that the software was so big that, at some point, Windows couldn't run it anymore.
+Turns out that the software was so big that, at some point, Windows couldn't even run it anymore.
+The lead engineers had this "brilliant" idea of dismembering the software in several executables.
+That day, I left the company. =)

 ![](https://raw.github.com/kleber-maia/iobjects/master/README.img/3.png)